-Steps/Actions Wakes up Travels to work Work time Travels for lunch Positive Alarm on the phone Map helps him find location Communication with co-workers Helps find a place to eat Neutral Negative Kevin admits he should not use his phone while driving.
+Steps/Actions Wakes up Travels to work Work time Travels for lunch Travels home Home in the evening facebook Positive Alarm on the phone Map helps him find location Communication with co-workers Neutral Google Negative Kevin admits he should not use his phone while driving.
 Problems or improvement opportunities Uses the phone while driving.
 Uses the phone while driving.
+Uses the phone while driving.
+Spotify XBOX